Policy design in experiments with unknown interference: Multi-wave experiment: regret guarantees

-The proof is in Section \ref{sec:exponential2}.
-The main additional restriction in Theorem \ref{thm:rate2bb} is that the sample size grows \textit{exponentially} in the number of iterations (instead of polynomially).
-The theorem leverages properties of the gradient descent under strong concavity and smoothness \citep{bubeck2014convex}, combined with derivations discussed below.
+The proof is in Appendix \ref{sec:exponential2}.
+The main restriction is that the sample size grows \textit{exponentially} in the number of iterations (instead of polynomially).
+The theorem leverages properties of the gradient descent under strong concavity and smoothness \citep{bubeck2012regret}.
+Fast rates for the out-of-sample regret are achieved under an appropriate choice of the learning rate that leverages the smoothness of the objective function.
+The choice of a learning rate invariant in the iteration $t$ requires a sample size exponential in $T$.
+This differs from the choice of a learning rate as $1/t$ in Theorem \ref{thm:rate2b}, where the adaptive learning rate enables controlling the cumulative error with $n$ growing polynomially in $T$.
+To our knowledge, these regret guarantees are the first under unknown (and partial) interference.